bzotto/evernote-sdk-ios/README.md

 							      optionalHost:SANDBOX_HOST];
 	}

-ALTERNATE: If you are using a Developer Token to access *only* your personal, production account, then *don't* set a consumer key/secret (or the sandbox environment).
+Alternative if you're using a Developer Token (see above) to access *only* your personal, production account: *don't* set a consumer key/secret (or the sandbox environment).
 Instead, give the SDK your developer token and Note Store URL (both personalized and available from [this page](https://www.evernote.com/api/DeveloperToken.action)).
 Replace the setup call above with the following.

         [ENSession setSharedSessionDeveloperToken:@"the token string"
                                      noteStoreUrl:@"the url that you got from us"];

-Do something like this in your AppDelegate's `application:openURL:sourceApplication:annotation:` method.
+Finally, do something like this in your AppDelegate's `application:openURL:sourceApplication:annotation:` method.
 If the method doesn't exist, add it.

 	- (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation {
 		BOOL didHandle = [[ENSession sharedSession] handleOpenURL:url];